lorrli274/next/courses/original/Database Fundamentals/Activities/Basic Queries/01-Basic Queries.md

 FROM table_name;
 ```

-To start, here's a query that simply returns all the data from a table:
+To start, here's a query that simply returns all the data from the table *employees*:

 ```sql
 SELECT *